Dose Escalation and Expansion Study of GSK3359609 in Participants With Selected Advanced Solid Tumors (INDUCE-1)

 - Recent history (within 6 months) of uncontrolled symptomatic ascites or pleural effusions.

-- Any serious and/or unstable pre-existing medical, psychiatric disorder, or other condition that could interfere with the subject's safety, obtaining informed consent, or compliance to the study procedures.
+- Any serious and/or unstable pre-existing medical, psychiatric disorder, or other condition that could interfere with the participant's safety, obtaining informed consent, or compliance to the study procedures.

 City of Hope Comprehensive Cancer Center